defold/extension-poki-sdk/README.md

 poki_sdk.happy_time(value) -- in JS it's PokiSDK.happyTime(value), where value is between 0 and 1

 -- Also, it's possible to check if AdBlock is active.
--- Updates ones when game init. poki_sdk.is_adblock_active()
+-- The value updates ones when game init. poki_sdk.is_adblock_active()
 ```
 It's possible to use the [original HTML5 integration manual](https://sdk.poki.com/html5/), but this Defold SDK implements the following points from the original manual, so you can ignore them: